-This page contains biographies provided by classmates whose last name (maiden name for the gals) begin with J-K-L, who wanted to share with you what has been going on in their lives..
+This page contains biographies provided by classmates whose last name (maiden name for the gals) begins with J-K-L, who wanted to share with you what has been going on in their lives..

 After getting a bachelor’s in Asian Studies from the University of Wisconsin-Madison and a master’s from the Graduate Library School of the University of Chicago I became curator of Yale’s Southeast Asia Collection.
 In 1970 I spent a year in India and then worked for three years at the National University of Malaysia in Kuala Lumpur.
 Getting a doctorate from UW-Madison followed.
 Next came 7 most delightful years at the College of William and Mary before I became Curator of the Ames Library of South Asia of the University of Minnesota in 1987 and where I worked until retiring in 2008.